nojronatron/nojronatron.github.io/read-14.md

 ## Transitions and Animations

-Transition effects can be accomplished with little added code in CSS3.
+Transition and animation effects can be accomplished with little added code in CSS3.
 When your website pops, it is more interesting, and attracts attention.

+### Transitions in General

+- Alter element behavior and appearance.
+- Hover, focus, active, and target.
+  - 'target' matches a string in the selection portion of the current URL.
+- Animations are accomplished via 'keyframes'.
+- Transitions change an elements state.
+- Animations need transition points on different keyframes to get the intended effect.

+#### Transitions

+Changes the state of an element.
+In the first example the .box class selector sets the following properties:

+- background
+- transition-property
+- transition-duraction
+- transition-timing-function

+Then the pseudo-class `:hover` is used to apply a different background for when the element is *not* hovered.

+#### Vendor Prefixes

+I order to accomplish some compatibility, especially with newer CSS3 properties and older browsers.
+Here's how the prefix is used:

+- `-webkit-*`: Android, Chrome, iOS, Safari browsers
+- `-moz-*`: Firefox browser
+- `-ms-*`: Microsoft (i.e. IE)
+- `-o-*`: Opera browser

+## Eight Simple CSS3 Transitions

 [Web Designer Depot article](https://www.webdesignerdepot.com/2014/05/8-simple-css3-transitions-that-will-wow-your-users)

-Sarah Vieira in 2014 writes about hardware accelerated css rules that will help improve website design and interest, with very few lines of code.
+Sarah Vieira writes, in a 2014 article, about hardware accelerated css rules that will help improve website design and interest, with very few lines of code.
 This is a general overview highlighting key points.

 1. Do the usual html layout and use IDs or Classes to target filters to specific elements.
 2. Set a height, width, background and us the transition property `transition: all 0.3s ease;`